ameksike/mongodb-assistant/doc/mls-project.md

 dev.ucp.shopping.order            →  get_order_status()
 ```

-The UCP spec states: *"UCP capabilities map 1:1 to MCP tools"* — meaning every UCP capability can be exposed as an MCP tool that the LLM can call directly.
+The UCP spec states: *"UCP capabilities map 1:1 to MCP tools"*, meaning every UCP capability can be exposed as an MCP tool that the LLM can call directly.

 #### MCP in This Project